-The college ranking system plays to our innate desire to reduce analysis to a quantitative and binary decision, to bring order from chaos, and to let someone else do the hard work.
-The question askes whether it is false advertising for a college to use their ranking to promote their academic programs.
-In short, the answer is no – it is a third party and theoretically objective measure.
+The college ranking system plays to our innate desire to reduce the analysis to a quantitative and binary decision, bring order from chaos, and let someone else do the hard work.
+The question asks whether it is false advertising for a college to use their ranking to promote their academic programs.
+In short, the answer is no – it is a third-party and theoretically objective measure.
 The better questions to ask are: “Should a college actively manage their operations to impact their rating?” and “Should parents and students take the rating as ‘gospel’?”.
 I believe the answers to these two questions are “no” as well.

 In 2012, Claremont McKenna College falsified SAT scores for incoming students for several years.
 The amount of the inflation was relatively small – “an average of 10-20 points each” (Slotnik & Perez-Pena, 2012).
 While that is a relatively small percentage on scores that scale to 1600, the school had deliberately moved into “the elite ranks – at least as measured by the most-popular rankings” (Slotnik & Perez-Pena, 2012).

-While this overt cheating is obviously unethical, the covert decision making to actively manage rankings may be more insidious.
-As noted by Tierney (2013) by spending money on “things the U.S. News formula deems important” is harder to identify facially, the impacts these decisions will have on affordability and accessibility may be significantly greater than the fraud perpetrated by Claremont McKenna College.
+While this overt cheating is obviously unethical, the covert decision-making to actively manage rankings may be more insidious.
+Tierney (2013) noted that spending money on “things the U.S. News formula deems important” is harder to identify facially.
+The impacts these decisions will have on affordability and accessibility may be significantly greater than the fraud perpetrated by Claremont McKenna College.

-Several educators and organizations challenged the entrenched system of rankings, with seemingly positive results.
+Several educators and organizations challenged the entrenched system of rankings with seemingly positive results.
 Reed College refuses to participate or provide information for ranking the school.
-University president Colin Driver discusses several rumored “gaming the system” approaches, including not reporting international student SAT scores, inflating spending per student, underranking competitive peer schools and creating a tiered admissions process to create artificial selectivity.
+University president Colin Driver discusses several rumored “gaming the system” approaches, including not reporting international student SAT scores, inflating spending per student, ranking competitive peer schools, and creating a tiered admissions process to create artificial selectivity.
 Driver goes on to note that “ the most important consequence of sitting out the rankings game, however, is the freedom to pursue our own educational philosophy, not that of some newsmagazine.”
 (Driver, 2005).

-Similarly, Washington Monthly developed their own ranking system, which measures “three equally rated criteria: social mobility, research, and public service” (Carey, 2018).
-The Washington Monthly approach uses accessibility and affordability as positives, rather than negatives.
+Similarly, Washington Monthly developed its own ranking system, which measures “three equally rated criteria: social mobility, research, and public service” (Carey, 2018).
+The Washington Monthly approach uses accessibility and affordability as positives rather than negatives.
 Carey notes that “we give high marks to colleges that enroll lots of low-income students and help them graduate and earn a good living without too much debt” (Carey, 2018).

 The use of rankings is not false advertising by the school.
-However, the failure to understand how rankings are derived by parents and other stakeholders is dangerous, and active management of the rankings by colleges at the expense of their students, pedagogy and mission is insidious.
+However, the failure to understand how parents and other stakeholders derive rankings is dangerous.
+Active management of the rankings by colleges at the expense of their students, pedagogy, and mission is insidious.

 Carey, K. |.
 (2018, August 27).
 Introduction: A different kind of college ranking.
 Retrieved June 16, 2019, from https://washingtonmonthly.com/magazine/september-october-2018/introduction-a-different-kind-of-college-ranking-10/